anuragambuja/data-engineering-gcp/Dataproc.md

 - Migration Tools
   - DistCp tool: Distributed copy tool from Hadoop.
-  - Dataproc Templates: Ready to use, open sourced, customizable templates based on serverless Spark (Dataproc).
   - Cloud Storage connector for Hadoop: A complete, end-to-end, data transfer solution for Hadoop-based data lakes to Cloud Storage.
     -  Zero Coding effort
     -  Support for push and pull models